PCB Solder Mask

 6. Solder Mask Thickness

-To ensure PCB boards’ quality, it is necessary to choose the right solder mask and control the screen printing technology.
-In terms of electrical properties, the solder mask thickness will significantly impact the impedance, the safety, and the feasibility of PCB assembly, so the solder mask thickness should be very strictly controlled.
+To ensure PCB boards’ quality, choosing the suitable solder mask and controlling the screen printing technology is necessary.
+In terms of electrical properties, the solder mask thickness will significantly impact the impedance, the safety, and the feasibility of PCB assembly, so the solder mask thickness should be strictly controlled.

 What’s the impact of the solder mask thickness?